ArunimaChakraborty2004/BrowserBlitz-Repository1/participant-package/README.md

 ## 🎯 Your Mission

-This is a Cricket World Cup 2026 website with **8 functional bugs** hidden in the JavaScript code.
+This is a Cricket World Cup 2026 website with **bugs** hidden in the code.
 Your job is to find and fix all of them.

-**Important:** There are also visual bugs (weird animations and effects) - these are **decoys**!
-Ignore them and focus only on broken functionality.

 ---